-Detox diets are generally short-term dietary interventions designed to eliminate toxins from the body.
+Detox diets are generally short-term dietary interventions designed to eliminate toxins from your body.

-A typical detox diet involves a period of fasting, followed by a strict diet of fruit, vegetables, fruit juices and water.
-Sometimes a detox also includes herbs, teas, supplements and colon cleanses or enemas.
+A typical detox diet involves a period of fasting, followed by a strict diet of fruit, vegetables, fruit juices, and water.
+Sometimes a detox also includes herbs, teas, supplements, and colon cleanses or enemas.

 This is claimed to:

-- Rest the organs by fasting.
+- Rest your organs by fasting

-- Promote toxin elimination through feces, urine and sweat.
+- Promote toxin elimination through feces, urine, and sweat

-- Improve circulation.
+- Improve circulation

-- Provide the body with healthy nutrients.
+- Provide your body with healthy nutrients

-Most detox diets involve at least one of the following (1):
+Most detox diets involve at least one of the following (

 - Fasting for 1–3 days.

-- Drinking fresh fruit and vegetable juices, smoothies, water and tea.
+- Drinking fresh fruit and vegetable juices, smoothies, water, and tea.

 - Drinking only specific liquids, such as salted water or lemon juice.

-- Eliminating foods high in heavy metals, contaminants and allergens.
+- Eliminating foods high in heavy metals, contaminants, and allergens.

 - Taking supplements or herbs.

-- Using laxatives, colon cleanses or enemas.
+- Using laxatives, colon cleanses, or enemas.

 - Exercising regularly.

-- Completely eliminating alcohol, coffee, cigarettes and refined sugar.
+- Completely eliminating alcohol, coffee, cigarettes, and refined sugar.

-The different detox diets vary in intensity and duration.
+Detox diets vary in intensity and duration.

 Some people report feeling more focused and energetic during and after detox diets.

-However, this improved well-being may simply be due to eliminating processed foods, alcohol and other unhealthy substances from your diet.
+However, this improved well-being may simply be due to eliminating processed foods, alcohol, and other unhealthy substances from your diet.